HIST 5410W: Race in America

 Instructor: Prof. Andrew Johnston

 Eight of the first ten U.S. presidents owned slaves.
 The most important Chief Justices of the early Supreme Court, John Marshall, Joseph Story, and Roger Taney also owned slaves.
-In August 2019 the New York Times Magazine launched an ambitious project to reimagine the origins of the United States in the context of the 1619 arrival of the first African slaves to Virginia.
+In the August 2019 the New York Times Magazine launched an ambitious project to reimagine the origins of the United States in the context of the 1619 arrival of the first African slaves to Virginia.
 Instead of the usual markers that celebrated colonial settlement and the American Revolution, The 1619 Project proposed that while slavery has sometimes been “referred to as the country’s original sin, it is more than that: It is the country’s very origin.”
 Out of slavery, the project contends, grew everything distinctive about America: its wealth, its inequities, its systems of justice and policing, its social sciences, its territorial expansion, its penchant for violence, its culture, and, of course, its inability to overcome its racial fears and hatreds to this day.
 The 1619 Project has come under criticism from a number of (sympathetic) historians for simplifying complex issues (notably the American Revolution), while others fear that its basic point will be lost to angry fact-checkers rather than provide the long-overdue historical reckoning it seeks.
-The idea of race in America is furiously contested because it speaks directly to the purported virtues of the nation’s identity.
+One of Trump’s final acts, in November 2020, was to create by Executive Order the 1776 Commission to promote “patriotic education” that deliberately targeted the 1619 Project and “critical race theory” in general.
+The idea of race in America is so furiously contested precisely because it speaks directly to the purported virtues of the nation’s identity.